-Fulton, a Jackson, was the representative for Virginia's 18th congressional district from 1833 to 1835.
+Fulton was the representative for Virginia’s 18th congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1833 to Mar 1835, Fulton missed 79 of 327 roll call votes, which is 24.2%.
 This is worse than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.

 |Dec 1833-Feb 1834||35||4||11.4%||56th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.